 Living Within Your Budget

 The goal of your budget is to gain awareness of where your money is going.
 It’s easier to track expenses each day rather than trying to look over everything at the end of the month.
 Work toward keeping your expenses lower than your income.

 If you need to cut expenses, where do you start?
 Common places where people overspend are on groceries and entertainment.
 There may be subscriptions you can cancel, or you may need to eat out less or avoid shopping sprees.

 A mistake that many people make when their income doesn’t keep up with their expenses is to rely on credit cards to fill in the gap.
 While credit cards can help you with any unexpected expenses, it’s important not to use them as a crutch to live beyond your means.
 If you do that, you may reach a point that you’re so far in debt you can’t afford to make your monthly payments.

 Taking care of your financial health includes paying bills on time and being aware of what’s on your credit report.
 Mistakes on a credit report are surprisingly common.
 If you find things on your credit report that need to be disputed, Dovly can help.
-We’re an automated credit repair engine that can help you track and manage your credit.
+We’re an AI credit engine that can help you track and manage your credit.
 Try it risk-free with our free membership tier.